-Beyond establishing the empirical advantages of our approach, we further analyze the conceptual implications of inference scaling when applied to agents on structured versus unstructured reasoning tasks.
-In traditional inference scaling scenarios such as mathematical reasoning, the unstructured nature of outputs allows for flexible expansion — simply maintaining more candidate reasoning paths can enhance the quality of outcome, since erroneous intermediate steps may be revised later through reflection and process supervision.
-In contrast, for structured function calling outputs of LLM agents, maintaining a large number of concurrent trajectories often degrades performance, as early missteps cannot be corrected downstream, leading to wasted subsequent computational budget.
-Therefore, we introduce a task-aligned inference scaling principle of function calling for LLM agents: allocate computation to exploring a wider range of decisions (i.e., increasing beam width), while aggressively pruning redundant or low-quality candidates (i.e., reducing the number of active beams).
-We summarize this principle as ``\textbf{explore more, but retain less}'', emphasizing an efficient trade-off between exploration and reliability within agentic function calling processes.
+More critically, we highlight an important insight for the inference scaling on structured and unstructured output generation.
+In traditional inference scaling settings like math reasoning, the unstructured outputs usually enable more flexible inference scaling by simply maintaining a larger number of candidates.
+Even if we maintain the wrong intermediate steps, it could be further corrected at later steps via reflection and process supervision.
+However, in structured output generation, retaining multiple candidate trajectories often degrades performance, as errors in early steps cannot be corrected later, thereby wasting the subsequent computational budget.
+Therefore, we propose a tailored inference scaling principle for structured outputs: devote computation to exploring a wider range of decisions (i.e., increasing the beam width), while aggressively pruning the number of retained candidates (i.e., reducing the number of active beams).
+We summarize such a principle of inference scaling for structured function calling outputs as ``\textbf{explore more, but retain less}''.

-The major contributions of this paper are as follows: \begin{itemize} \item \textbf{Fine-Grained Intra-Call Process Supervision Dataset}: We construct and release a novel annotated dataset specifically designed for fine-grained step-level supervision of structured function calling in LLM agents.
-This dataset, along with its annotation scripts, is provided via the anonymous link and will be made publicly available, facilitating future research and benchmarking in fine-grained reward modeling for agent function calling process.
+The contributions of this paper are as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{Fine-Grained Intra-Call Process Supervision Dataset}: We construct a novel annotated dataset specifically designed for fine-grained intra-call reward modeling of structured function calling.
+This dataset, along with its annotation scripts, is given in the anonymous link and will be made publicly available, facilitating future research and benchmarking in fine-grained process supervision for structured output generation.